 Many lobbies with no stakes in cattle rearing have been undermining the benefits of crossbred cows.
 In recent years, there have also been attempts at pressurising the government to discourage crossbreeding by glorifying native cattle.
 False publicity has also been generated on the so-called harmful effects of milk produced by exotic breeds and crossbred cows - The Indian Express

 If you favor family-farmed, locally sourced, hormone and antibiotic-free (i.e. organic) milk - as we believe all bovine milk drinkers should - there’s a good chance your milk may already be A2 - Forbes

 So what is A2?

 Milk is a good source of protein, there’s no denying that!
 The two major proteins in milk are casein and whey.
 Casein accounts for about 80 percent of the protein in milk.
 There are also different types of casein, one of which is called beta-casein.
 Beta-casein makes up about 30 percent of the protein in cow's milk.
 A1 and A2 are two variants of beta-casein.

-For those who do not experience any problems with milk consumption, there is no evidence to suggest any benefit in having A2 milk over packet milk, which contains both the A1 and A2 proteins.
-For those who self-report an intolerance to milk or are lactose-intolerant, A2 milk may be a suitable selection to prevent commonly reported stomach upset complaints.
+For those who do not experience any problems with milk consumption, there is no evidence to suggest any benefit of drinking A2 milk over organic milk, which contains both the A1 and A2 proteins.
+There are still no strong evidences to prove the pros and cons of A2 milk.

 - By Rishu Agarwal (www.panoply.in)